 The mission of the Justice Systems program complements the mission of Truman State University.
-To achieve this, a Justice Systems major will take a core of courses reflective of the emphasis in Liberal Arts and Sciences.
+To achieve this, a Justice Systems major will take a core of courses reflective of the emphasis in liberal arts and sciences.
 The BS degree requirement is also reflective of this arts and sciences emphasis.

-More specifically, the BS degree liberal arts and sciences component is intended to strengthen the quantitative skills of each student.
+More specifically, the BS degree component is intended to strengthen the quantitative skills of each student.

-To achieve the above described objectives, the mission of the Justice Systems program is:
+To achieve the above mission of the Justice Systems program, the goals are:

-- To provide students an excellent academic preparation for rewarding professional careers in the various components of the justice system; - To provide students an excellent undergraduate preparation for entry into professional and graduate schools; - To make students more informed and better citizens and thus better able to respond to one of the greatest concerns of society-that concern being the problem of crime and our system of justice; - 4.
-For the faculty to have a program of scholarship and research which will include participation of undergraduate students: - For the faculty and staff to provide a public service to the community through its specialized areas of expertise.
+- 1. To provide students an excellent academic preparation for rewarding professional careers in the various components of the justice system; - 2.
+To provide students an excellent undergraduate preparation for entry into professional, graduate, and law schools; - 3.
+To make students more informed and better citizens and thus better able to respond to one of the greatest concerns of society-that concern being the problem of crime and our system of justice;